Tusk Trust

 Tusk Trust is a British non-profit organisation set up in 1990 to advance wildlife conservation across Africa.
 The charity funds the protection of African elephant, African rhinoceros and African lion, along with many other threatened species across Africa.
 Tusk’s mission is to amplify the impact of progressive conservation initiatives across Africa.

-Overview
+History

+Tusk Trust was established in 1990 in response to the 'poaching crisis' that was widespread in Africa during the 1980s.
+At that time, poaching was so rampant that it almost led to the extinction of elephant populations in many parts of Africa.